mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 It was next to `documentNumber`, which was a number that sure _looked_ like a passport number.
 I googled "tony abbott" and checked the birthday on his Wikipedia page.
 It matched the birthday on the passport.

 At this point I was pretty sure I was looking at the _extremely_ secret government-issued ID of the _28th Prime Minister of the Commonwealth of Australia, servant to her Majesty Queen Elizabeth II_ and I was _kinda_ worried that I was somehow doing something wrong, but like, not enough to stop.

+## What can you do with a passport number?

+Why was it bad that

 ## What else is in here?